dsaborg/sequence/README.md

 ### Conclusion

-Go ahead and give it a try and experience a leaner way to `Stream` your `Sequences`! :bowtie:
+Go ahead and give it a try and experience a leaner way to `Stream` your `Sequence`s! :bowtie:

 Developed with [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/)! :heart: